Smoresies/GasRPGTutorial/README.md

   * There are many pre-made pieces that you can add!
 * Making a widget into "Is Variable" is useful for the BP Graph
 * Images take Brushes to change their appearance.
 Brushes appear to be a Image File given Behavior?
-* Overly is great for having multiple children.
+* Overlay is great for having multiple children.
 Likely where most of the non-boilerplate widget info will go
+* Canvas Panel is a very EXPENSIVE Widget-Part (Almost surely a better name here?).
+Best to keep to only 1 for the Screen?
+Is used to "Set things by dragging them around"
+*

 # Gas
 ## PlayerState